CloCkWeRX/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 ## Getting started with the Tasking Manager

-You may view projects as a visitor, but to actively participate you must be logged into the Tasking Manager - use your OpenStreetMap account username & password.
+You may view projects as a super cool contributor, but to actively participate you must be logged into the Tasking Manager - use your OpenStreetMap account username & password.
 Open your Internet browser and go to [tasks.hotosm.org](http://tasks.hotosm.org).
 You will see a page like this:

 ![Tasking Manager Login][]